rtCamp/docs.rtcamp.com/rtmedia/addons/membership.md

 Add a plan according to the following steps.

 1. Enter a name for the plan.
 2. Add a description of the Membership plan.
 3. Select a color for the plan.
 If you prefer, you can add CSS color code directly.
 4. Click **Add New Plan** to create the plan.
 The plan is then displayed on the list at the right.

 ### Update Plans

 ![8 rtmedia-membership-update-plans](https://cloud.githubusercontent.com/assets/1140051/7650824/e00249ee-fb17-11e4-921c-17bc50516368.png)

 1. You might want to modify the default plans that we have.
 You can check for additional options by clicking **Screen Options.**
 2. Click **Edit** or **Quick Edit** to make changes to the user plans.
 Clicking **Delete** will remove the user plan.

 ### Edit Plan

 ![9 edit-plan](https://cloud.githubusercontent.com/assets/1140051/7650829/efea0fea-fb17-11e4-9ecb-5e0fbcd2a236.png)

 1. Edit Plan
 2. Enter any **Name** for the plan.
 Plan names should be unique.
 3. Enter any **Description** for the plan.
 4. Select a **Color** for the plan.
 5. Set the **Upload Limit**.
-Remember **-1** means Unlimited and **0** means No Access.
+Remember **-1** means Unlimited and **0** eans No Access.
 6. Set the **File Count**.
 Remember **-1** means Unlimited and **0** means No Access.
 7. Enter the plan **Prices**.
 Remember **-1** means the plan is NOT for sale and **0** means Free.
 8. Click **Update** to save and apply the changes.